-On behalf of Hastings Law Firm P.C. posted in Failure to Diagnose on Tuesday, August 11, 2015.
+On behalf of Hastings Law Firm posted in Lawyers in Texas for Failure to Diagnose Lawsuit on Tuesday, August 11, 2015.

 Expecting medical professionals to provide care of an acceptable standard is only natural.
 Residents in Texas, as in other states, are often disillusioned by physicians who fail to treat their medical problems — or those of their loved ones — in a manner that will improve health or resolve medical issues.
 When there is a failure to diagnose a life-threatening condition, an untimely death can be the result.